unimock/dc/README.md

 ## Description

-dc environment contains a couple of bash scripts to manage generic docker machines (slaves) from a central host and directory (master).
+dc environment contains a couple of bash scripts to manage docker compose projects for different docker hosts (slaves). from a central host (master).

-It only works as a wrapper for the docker-machine, docker and docker-compose commands for convenient usage.
+It only works as a wrapper for the docker and docker compose commands for convenient usage.

+The management on the master includes ssh definitions for accessing the slaves and the definition of the docker compose projects.

 ## Requirements for master and slaves
  * ubuntu-server >= 20.04